cbyrohl/scida/docs/tutorial/observations.md

 ## Loading an individual dataset

-Here, we choose the [GAIA data release 3](https://www.cosmos.esa.int/web/gaia/dr3) as an example.
+Here we use the [GAIA data release 3](https://www.cosmos.esa.int/web/gaia/dr3) as an example.
+In particular, we support the [single HDF5 version of DR3](https://www.tng-project.org/data/obs/).

 The dataset is obtained in HDF5 format as used at ITA Heidelberg.
 We intentionally select a small subset of the data to work with.
 Choosing a subset means that the data size is small and easy to work with.
 We demonstrate how to work with larger data sets at a later stage.